frconor-ebook/meditations/_posts/2025-04-21-easter-joy.md

 We keep our joy in all situations.
 We look for a solution, open a tin and solve the problem, and get on with life.
 But we don\'t stand around crying about the things that have happened to us.

-Our joy comes from our abandonment in the hands of Our loving Heavenly Father, who has told us, "If you know how to give good gifts to your children, how much more will your Heavenly Father give good things to those who ask him?"
+Our joy comes from our abandonment in the hands of Our loving heavenly Father, who has told us, "If you know how to give good gifts to your children, how much more will your heavenly Father give good things to those who ask him?"
 (Matt.
 7:11).

 In living a plan of life, taking care of our norms, and doing apostolate, we need to be full of joy because we are close to the source of all joy.